codecademy-engineering/bootstrap/README.md

 * Bash or Zsh

   The bootstrap script assumes you use bash or zsh and adds required configuration to `~/.bash_profile` and `~/.zshrc` respectively.
-  If using another shell, e.g. zsh, you'll need to accommodate that yourself.
+  If using another shell, e.g. ksh, you'll need to accommodate that yourself.

 ## Usage